graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 For details around the experiments conducted in our research we refer to the respective folders that contain information on the experiments around [Entity Integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity) and [Referential Integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/referential_integrity) management in E/R graphs.

+### Entity Integrity Experiments

+The scripts to execute the experiments concering entity integrity are located in a [separate folder](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity/scripts).

 ### Referential Integrity Experiments